zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-fullscreen.md

 # Page Full screen
-Use navigation patterns for the portal that behave like most websites.
+Use navigation patterns for the portal that fill the screen and behave like most websites.

 # Context
 As users navigate the portal, they expect a common web interaction experience.